jundalisay/superb/content/en/research/other/alien/essassani/time.md

-+++
+---
-title=  "What is Time?"
+title: "What is Time?"
-date=  2020-01-01
+# heading=  "Chapter 10 and 11 of England's Treasure on Foreign Trade by Thomas Mun"
+date: 2020-01-16
-image=  "/photos/physics/quasar.jpg"
+image: "/photos/physics/quasar.jpg"
-description=  "How the Essassani view time as an illusion created by consciousness" linkbtext=  "Index" linkb=  "/research/other/alien/essassani" linkftext=  "Index" linkf=  "/research/other/alien/essassani"
+description: "How the Essassani view time as an illusion created by consciousness"
-+++
+---

 There is only ONE MOMENT in all creation - the eternal NOW.